segmentio/kubeapply/README.md

 #### Validate

-`kubeapply validate [path to cluster config]`
+`kubeapply validate [path to cluster config] --policy=[path to OPA policy in rego format]`

-This validates all of the expanded configs for the cluster using `kubeconform`.
+This validates all of the expanded configs for the cluster using the [`kubeconform`](https://github.com/yannh/kubeconform) library.
+It also, optionally, supports validating configs using one or more [OPA](https://www.openpolicyagent.org/) policies in rego format.
+The latter allows checking that configs satisfy organization-specific standards, e.g. that resource labels are in the correct format, that images are only pulled from the expected registries, etc.

 #### Diff